Commitment to Diversity

 Year Up aspires to be a workplace known for attracting & cultivating diverse talent.
 A diverse staff team among multiple dimensions of diversity enriches our community by providing the environment for new ways of thinking, self-reflection, and learning.
 As Year Up strives to prepare students for a variety of professional workplaces, exposing students to a diverse staff creates the opportunity for them to be in relationship with individuals they identify with on multiple levels, learn from through difference, and develop strong mentor relationships that prepare students for navigating the work environment.

 Year Up is also intentional about attracting and fostering the leadership of individuals who share backgrounds of our student population (see Year Up Identity Statement).
-We have seen that staff who are themselves from historically under-represented racial & ethnic backgrounds or low-income families have a profound student impact in modeling successful career paths, resiliency in overcoming obstacles, and reinforcing the belief that success is within reach.
+We have seen that staff who are themselves from historically under-represented racial & ethnic backgrounds or under-served communities have a profound student impact in modeling successful career paths, resiliency in overcoming obstacles, and reinforcing the belief that success is within reach.

 Long term impact